Helga-Helga/image-processing-and-recognition/lab1-histogram/README.md

 The left image is the original one.
 The center image is binarized manually from the threshold value you pick in slider (it is represented as a red vertical line on the image histogram).
 The right image is binarized using Otsu's algorithm.
+The optimal threshold that was calculated in Otsu's algorithm is represented as a red vertical line on a slider.

 ## Histogram calculation